putridparrot/pp-options/README.md

 ## of

-The _of_ static method allows us to wrap a value witnin a Some or return a None (if undefined or null).
+The _of_ static method allows us to wrap a value within a Some or return a None (if undefined or null).

 For example